wvchallenges/se-challenge-expenses/README.markdown

 ### Development notes
 1. My primary focus in developing this web-app was on the back-end domain model.
 This is the area I'm most familiar with, as most of my professional career has been spent working on back-end RESTful web-services.
+2. If the application was larger, I'd be tempted to develop an entirely separate RESTful microservice (my strong point) for managing the database and have the UI component as another separate application.
+However given the size and simplicity of the project, this was unnecessary.
-2. Less expertise was spent on the front-end views, as front-end is not my strong point.
+2. Equal attention, but less expertise was spent on the front-end views, as front-end is not my strong point but was fun to play with.
 3. I focused on making the domain model as clean, extensible, and abstract as possible to support scalability and maintainability.
 4. Basic error handling was added, despite the project specs stating certain assumptions could be made, because I couldn't help adding it.
 The controller handling file uploads handles errors with file type, empty files, and files with unexpected format.
 5. Some of the CSV parsing functionality was abstracted to support uploading of other domain types by CSV in the future, since it seemed like a probable future requirement.